 #Donate4Daniel provides the community with an opportunity to become a blood donor during Black History Month on mass; a key time which focuses on the achievements of the African, Caribbean and mixed race communities, and their contribution to help make a significant difference within the communities they live.
 By giving just one hour of their time, ethnic minorities can come together and save lives.
 To register and book an appointment, call NHS Blood and Transplant 0300 123 23 23 to register to join the blood register, quoting code R20 when joining to book a blood donation clinic near to their home or place of work.

-Beverley adds: “We are grateful to long-term celebrity supporter Jamelia, who has hopes to spread awareness on a large scale across social media with her challenge of nominating three people.
-I hope the community see the importance of the challenge and willingly accept!”
+Beverley adds: “We are so grateful to our long-term celebrity supporters, who continuously give hope and help to spread awareness on a large scale across social media.
+I hope the community see the importance of the challenge and willingly get involved!”

 To book your appointment, please call the NHS Blood and Transplant call centre on 0300 123 23 23 quoting code ‘R20’ or visit www.blood.co.uk